Soot has a sneaky way of settling into woodwork, turning warm, beautiful surfaces into dull, lifeless patches.

 Melamine scrubbing sponges make for good alternatives if you cannot find any soot sponges.
 They need to be dry to work fully, but they are quite good.

+You can also add just a little baking soda to soak up the soot stains.
 Just sprinkle a small amount over the soot, let it soak up, then wipe clean with a damp sponge or cloth.

-Step 3 – Wet Clean
+Step 4 – Wet Clean

 If you are not enjoying much success with the dry cleaning method, then you will need to switch to wet cleaning.